RaenonX-PokemonSleep/pokemon-sleep-ci/README.md

 > **If you are interested in contributing to the website development, please contact @raenonx on Discord.**

 This is now the CI-only repo for [Pokemon Sleep Info Wiki](https://pks.raenonx.cc).
-It was open source, but not anymore, until further notice.
+The core UI repo was open source, but not anymore, until further notice.

 This decision was made because some users relentlessly report the website to ad-blockers, so they can use the website ads-free, meaning that the developers are working for them, for free.